Overview

 Create a month/year facet

-This hook can also be used to create a facet with years (or months and years) as facet choices.
+This hook can also be used to create a facet with months and years (or only years, or months) as facet choices.

-First, create a facet (for example a Dropdown facet), and set its Data Source to Post Date (or any custom field that stores a date in the YYYY-MM-DD format).
+First, create a facet (for example a Checkboxes facet), and set its Data Source to Post Date (or any custom field that stores a date in the YYYY-MM-DD format), like an ACF Date Picker field.

 Then add the following code to your (child) theme’s functions.php.
-Make sure to change my_facet_name to the name of your facet, and re-index:
+Make sure to change my_facet_name in line 2 to the name of your facet, and re-index.

 How to use custom PHP code?